 This mostly occurs to health personnel and carries an infection risk of 0.13%.
 Intravenous drug use poses a large chance of exposure to the virus.

-In general, blood products that are contaminated carries the highest risk.
+, syringes and other blood transmitting products that are contaminated carries the highest risk.
 Sharing cups and toilet seats carry no risk of transmission.
 Kissing and other non-sexual forms of affection has a slim to nil chance of infection.

 So, now that you know, can you say that you are 100% safe?